Henry David Thoreau

 Henry David Thoreau (born David Henry Thoreau; July 12, 1817 – May 6, 1862) was an American naturalist, essayist, poet, and philosopher.
 A leading transcendentalist, he is best known for his book Walden, a reflection upon simple living in natural surroundings, and his essay "Civil Disobedience" (originally published as "Resistance to Civil Government"), an argument in favor of citizen disobedience against an unjust state.

-Thoreau's books, articles, essays, journals, and poetry amount to more than 20 volumes.
+Thoreau's books, journals, and poetry amount to more than 20 volumes.
 Among his lasting contributions are his writings on natural history and philosophy, in which he anticipated the methods and findings of ecology and environmental history, two sources of modern-day environmentalism.
 His literary style interweaves close observation of nature, personal experience, pointed rhetoric, symbolic meanings, and historical lore, while displaying a poetic sensibility, philosophical austerity, and attention to practical detail.
-He was also deeply interested in the idea of survival in the face of hostile elements, historical change, and natural decay; at the same time he advocated abandoning waste and illusion in order to discover life's true essential needs.
+He was also deeply interested in the idea of survival in the face of hostile elements, historical change, and natural decay; at the same time he advocated abandoning waste and illusion to discover life's true essential needs.

 Thoreau was a lifelong abolitionist, delivering lectures that attacked the fugitive slave law while praising the writings of Wendell Phillips and defending the abolitionist John Brown.
 Thoreau's philosophy of civil disobedience later influenced the political thoughts and actions of notable figures such as Leo Tolstoy, Mahatma Gandhi, and Martin Luther King Jr.

-Thoreau is sometimes referred to retrospectively as an anarchist, but may perhaps be more properly regarded as a proto-anarchist.
+Sometimes, Thoreau is retrospectively referred to as an anarchist, but he may be more properly regarded as a proto-anarchist.

 Pronunciation of his name

-Amos Bronson Alcott and Thoreau's aunt each wrote that "Thoreau" is pronounced like the word thorough (/ˈθʌroʊ/ THURR-oh—in General American, but more precisely /ˈθɔːroʊ/ THAWR-oh—in 19th-century New England).
-Edward Waldo Emerson wrote that the name should be pronounced "Thó-row", with the h sounded and stress on the first syllable.
-Among modern-day American English speakers, it is perhaps more commonly pronounced /θəˈroʊ/ thə-ROH—with stress on the second syllable.
+Amos Bronson Alcott (who wrote in 1860 that "He is rightly named Thorough") and Thoreau's aunt each wrote that "Thoreau" is pronounced like the word thorough, pronounced as /ˈθʌroʊ/ THURR-oh in General American, but more precisely as /ˈθɔːroʊ/ THAWR-oh in 19th century New England.

+In 1918, Edward Waldo Emerson wrote: "We always called my friend Thórow, the h sounded, and accent on the first syllable."

+In the early 20th century, a resurgence in foreign interest in Thoreau's work caused people to assume that the name was of foreign origin, leading modern-day American English speakers to commonly (mis)pronounce the name /θəˈroʊ/ thə-ROH, with the stress on the second syllable.